 8.1) Images are captured with an Olympus BX61 Fluorescent Microscope and Olympus CCD Camera, 100X objective, automatic filter-wheel and Cytovision software (Applied Imaging).
 BrdU is captured using an FITC filter; chromosome paints (Texas Red, Metasystems or Cytocell), BAC’s (Cy3) and CEP (Vysis Spectrum Orange) probes are captured using a Texas Red or Cy3 filter; DAPI is captured with a DAPI Filter (see Figs. 2 and 3).

 8.2) Individual chromosomes of interest are identified with BAC/CEP or chromosome-specific paint probes (Figs. 2B and 3B).
 Utilizing the Cytovision software, each chromosome of interest is “cut-out” from the metaphase spread as a whole, a line is drawn through the along the length of the chromosome from short arm to long arm (Figs. 2C and 3C).
-The Cytovision software the pixel intensity profile along the length of each chromosome. he Cytovision software calculate the area and intensity of the pixels represented by the BrdU or DAPI signals on each isolated chromosome (Table 1 and Fig. 4).
+The Cytovision software is used to quantify the pixel intensity profile along the length of each chromosome.
+The Cytovision software calculates the area occupied by the pixels and quantifies the intensity of the pixels represented by the BrdU or DAPI signals on each isolated chromosome.
+The average pixel intensity represented by each chromosome is then multiplied by the area occupied by those pixels to obtain the total number of pixels (Table 1 and Fig. 4).
+In addition, this protocol allows for the visualization of the latest replicating regions of chromosomes.
+Accordingly, the banded pattern of BrdU incorporation allows for the detection of actively replicating regions of chromosomes, and differences in replication timing between chromosome pairs are seen as differences in this banding pattern (Figs. 2 and 3).
+Finally, these differences in binding patterns can be compared to known replication timing maps for each chromosome 6,7, which allows for an estimate of the replication timing difference between homologous chromosomes or chromosome arms 4.
+For example, the two chromosome 6s in Figure 3A display a difference in banding pattern of >2 hours when compared to the normal replication timing of chromosome 6 4.

+In addition, a similar procedure to the one described here has been successfully used for the study of the asynchronous replication timing between the inactive and active X chromosomes 8,9.
+The active and inactive X chromosomes were identified using X chromosome paints.
+Images were acquired using Quips mFISH software (Vysis) and the number of pixels occupied by the X chromosomes and the number of pixels occupied by fluorescently labeled BrdU were then calculated using NIH Image (http://rsb.info.nih.gov/nihimage).

 9.)
 Nick Translation of BAC DNA for Fluorescent Labeling (Vysis)